rule

 Chapter 11: The Dânavas Annihilated and Revived

-(1) S'rî S'uka said: 'When next through the grace of the Supreme Personality all the Suras had regained their spirits, resumed Indra, Vâyu and the others the fight against the lot that before had baffled them in the struggle.
-(2) The moment the so very mighty Indra, furious with the son of Virocana [Bali], took up his thunderbolt, began they [the Asuras] all to cry 'Alas, alas!'
-(3) He who sober and well equipped moved about on the battlefield was by him who carries the thunderbolt opposed and rebuked as follows: (4) 'You cheater, you fool, with your magic you try to be of control with illusions and to win, conquering us as if we were children of whom one deceptively blindfolding them can take away their possessions!
-(5) The ones desiring to attain the higher of heaven by illusory means and expect to find liberation that way, that bunch of lowly asses, I send down denying them the positions they have taken.
-(6) I am the one who today will put an end to you and your jugglery by severing your head with my hundred-jagged thunderbolt; you poor soul and your buddies... just try to exist on this battlefield!'
+(1) S'rî S'uka said: 'When thereafter by the grace of the Supreme Personality the Suras had regained their spirits, Indra, Vâyu and the others without hesitation resumed the fight against the troops who formerly had driven them back in the battle.
+(2) When the so very mighty Indra angry with the son of Virocana [Bali] took up his thunderbolt, all his people cried: 'Alas, alas!'
+(3) Bali, who attentive and well equipped moved about on the great battlefield, was by him who carries the thunderbolt opposed and rebuked as follows: (4) 'You cheater, you fool, with your magic you try to be of control and win with illusions; you try to conquer us, who have mastered the illusion, as if we were children whose possessions you can take by diverting their attention!
+(5) Those who desire to advance and be free by deceptive means, such enemies of the gods, I bring down, such fools I deny the positions they have taken.
+(6) I am the one who today will put an end to you and your jugglery by severing your head with my hundred-jagged thunderbolt.
+You wicked soul with your buddies... bring it on!'

-(37) Unto Indra who this way was lamenting spoke a voice out of the blue: 'To this Dânava it is arranged that he can not be annihilated by anything dry or wet.
-(38) He would not die by something moist or dry because of a benediction I granted him and therefore, o Indra, must you think of some other means to deal with your enemy.'
+(37) Indra, lamenting thus, then out of the blue was addressed by a voice that said: 'This Dânava has an arrangement that he cannot be annihilated by anything dry or wet.
+(38) He would not die by something moist or dry because of a benediction I granted him and therefore, oh Indra, you must think of some other means to deal with your enemy.'

-(39) After he heard that ominous voice meditated Lord Indra with great scrutiny and arrived he thereupon at the insight that something of foam had to be the means that was neither dry or wet.
-(40) Thus he forced through Namuci's throat a weapon wet nor dry, upon which all the sages pleased covered the almighty one with flowergarlands.
-(41) The two chief singers of heaven Vis'vâvasu and Parâvasu sang hymns, the kettledrums were sounded by the godly and the heavenly dancers danced in bliss.
-(42) Vâyu, Agni, Varuna and others though started to eliminate vigorously, as if they were lions killing deer, the other belligerent Asuras.
-(43) Devarishi Nârada Muni was by Lord Brahmâ sent to the demigods, o King, to forbid the ones in power the total annihilation of the Dânavas he saw taking place.
-(44) S'rî Nârada said: 'Under the protection of the arms and the fortune [the goddess] of Nârâyana you all procured the nectar; since you all thus flourished must you now stop with this fighting!'
+(39) After having heard that ominous voice, Lord Indra meditated most attentively and arrived thereupon at the insight that foam had to be the way that was neither dry nor wet.
+(40) Thus he took hold of Namuci's head [and killed him] with the weapon that was wet nor dry [by forcing it down his throat].
+Thereupon all the sages most pleased covered the almighty one with flower garlands.
+(41) The two leading singers of heaven Vis'vâvasu and Parâvasu sang hymns, the godly souls sounded kettledrums and the heavenly dancers danced in bliss.
+(42) Vâyu, Agni, Varuna and others though vigorously started to eliminate the other belligerent Asuras, as if they were lions killing deer.
+(43) Devarishi Nârada Muni was by Lord Brahmâ sent to the demigods, oh King, to forbid the ones in power the total annihilation of the Dânavas he saw taking place.
+(44) S'rî Nârada said: 'Under the protection of the arms and the fortune [the goddess] of Nârâyana you all procured the nectar.
+Since you thus found your fortune you now must stop with this fighting!'

-(45) S'uka said: 'Controlling the aggravation of their anger accepted they the words of the sage and returned they, hailed by their followers, all to their heavenly abodes.
-(46) They who remained after the fight took up Bali and all who had fallen and went, with Nârada's permission, to the mountain called Asta.
-(47) There at that place were the slain and maimed who still had their heads by S'ukrâcârya [4.1: 45, 6.7: 18, 7.5: 1, 7.10: 33] resuscitated through his knowledge of the Samjîvanî ['animation'] prayer.
-(48) Bali, also brought back on the touch of Us'anâ, realized what had happened and although he was defeated did he, as the smartest with the ways of the world, not lament.
+(45) S'uka said: 'Controlling their aggravation and anger they accepted the words of the sage and returned all to their heavenly abodes, while being praised by their followers.
+(46) They who had survived the battle picked up the lifeless body of Bali [as also the rest of those who had fallen] and all went, with Nârada's permission, to the mountain called Asta.
+(47) At that place the ones who still had their limbs and head were resuscitated by S'ukrâcârya [4.1: 45, 6.7: 18, 7.5: 1, 7.10: 33] by means of his knowledge of the Samjîvanî prayer, his science of reanimation.
+(48) Also Bali was brought back by the touch of Us'anâ, but despite being defeated he, with his experience in worldly affairs, did not complain [to have regained] his memory and senses.'

 next